Sahibzada Abdul Latif: Death and legacy

 In 1902, Abdul Latif asked Habibullah Khan for permission to make pilgrimage to Hajj in Mecca, Saudi Arabia.
 The King granted him permission and even presented him with a reasonable sum for his expenses.
 Abdul Latif reached Lahore in October 1902 accompanied by some of his pupils.
 On arrival, he discovered that a plague had spread in India and the Ottoman Government had imposed restrictions on people coming from British India.
 Instead of going for Hajj as he told the king he would do, Abdul Latif decided to visit British India to meet Mirza Ghulam Ahmad.
 He publicly announced his allegiance to the Ahmadiyya movement, offering Bay'ah to Mirza Ghulam Ahmad in Qadian.

 When the news spread that Abdul Latif was a follower of the new Ahmadiyya Movement in Islam, Habibullah Khan, on the order of religious clerics, charged him with apostasy; at the time, this carried the death penalty in Afghanistan.
 On 14 July 1903, Abdul Latif was sentenced to death after it was learned that he was mentally fit and that he willingly became a follower of the Ahmadiyya movement.
 It is believed that he did not surrender his beliefs for the Afghan government, although he was asked multiple times that if he denied Mirza Ghulam Ahmad, he would not be executed.
-It is claimed that Abdul Latif replied in response "I am carrying the chains, shackles and handcuffs for the sake of the prophet Muhammad and to me they are like ornaments.
-I am walking briskly because I am impatient for a rendezvous with my Master."
-Thereafter, the Afghan government carried on with his execution.
+The Afghan government carried on with his execution.

 The Ahmadiyya Muslim Community claim that he was buried half underground and stoned to death, which was the common form of execution at the time.
 According to the Ahmadiyya Movement in Islam, he is the first recognized martyr for its cause.
 Mirza Ghulam Ahmad has written books on him and his stoning.
 It is reported that a total of about three Ahmadiyya Muslims executions were carried out in Kabul between 1901 and 1924.